Scandal & revenge to be be sure, but all fur in photograph is fake.

 ‘The Scandalous Life of Sasha Torte is pure escapism.
 The author presents us with immoderation in excess, unrestrained melodrama and Charles Daniel O’Rourke, patissier par excellence.
 A rip-roaring, imaginative and exhilarating tale.’

-Notes on the writing of The Scandalous Life of Sasha Torte
+My notes on the writing of The Scandalous Life of Sasha Torte

 I first came up with the idea of the world-famous pastry chef, Sacha Torte when I attended a raucous Melbourne playhouse to see a fringe theatre play.
 My friends and I were half-cut on Russian vodka, so I can’t remember too much about the play – except for an extraordinary large spoon wielded by one of the players.
 I couldn’t stop thinking about the absurdity of the goddamn spoon.
 It haunted me.